Best fenders - mudguards - for gravel bikes 2023: top models we recommend

 Reasons to avoid

-Zefal's Shield G50s are a sturdy set of fenders that provide coverage for tires up to 50mm wide, great for those who like to run chunky off-road rubber as well as slicker tires on their gravel bikes.
-They provide good coverage for their length, as you can get them positioned nice and tight to your tire (allowing for mud clearance, of course).
+Zefal's Shield G50s are a sturdy set of fenders that provide coverage for tyres up to 50mm wide.
+Great for those who like to run chunky off-road rubber on their gravel bikes.
+Coverage is excellant for their length, as they can be positioned nice and tight to your tyre (allowing for mud clearance, of course).
 And all of this for a considerable amount less money than many other gravel guards.

 The downside?
-They're heavier than many others but not massively so.
-Oh, and they're awkward to fit so make sure you have an assistant and a lot of patience.
+They're heavier than many others and pretty awkward to fit.
+Make sure you have a friend or loved one nearby for assistance and plenty of patience.

-Read more: Zefal Shield G50 gravel fenders / mudguards full review
+Read our full Zefal Shield G50 gravel fenders/mudguards review

 Specifications